hmcts/probate-commons/README.md

     - git pull
 - Ensure build is successful:
     - ./gradew clean build
-- Create the tag in git without the JIRA reference:
+- Create the tag in git with the updated version:
     - git tag -a 1.0.1 -m "Update to README.md file."
 - Push the new tag to the git remote server.
     - git push origin 1.0.1